 – Grated Parmesan and toasted country-style bread (for serving)

-1. Head olive oil in an ovenproof skillet over medium heat, add minced garlic.
+1. Heat olive oil in an ovenproof skillet over medium heat, add minced garlic.
 Cook for the next few minutes, stirring constantly to avoid burning.

 2. Add tomato paste and red pepper flakes.
 Stir and cook until the paste darkens, for about 2 minutes.